-The official University of Utah grading scale will be used.
-There will be a set of assignments (preliminary 6) for you to hand in.
+There will be a set of assignments (preliminary 5-6) for you to hand in.
 Some of these will require analysis with the help of Stata.
 I will introduce you to the software and also give you a brief reference guide on the most common commands.
 In addition to the assignments, there will be two projects that should be handed in at the end of the course.
 These projects will be described in detail on the first day of class.
 I recommend that you read Chapter 19 in Wooldridge for an introduction to econometric research in practice.
-To encourage advance reading, there will be a quiz for each new topic that we study where you will be asked to hand in answers to a few simple questions to show that you have gotten acquainted with the material.
+To encourage advance reading, you will be asked to submit some reflections on the upcoming topics based on readings in Wooldridge to show that you have gotten acquainted with the material.